chapter-three/require-to-publish/README.md

 This module does more than just create a "Save as Draft" button.

 It allows any field to be configured as "required for content to be published."
-When entering data on the node add or edit form, users will see "*Required for content to be published" right below the field label.
+When entering data on the node add or edit form, users will see a red asterisk next to the field label, just like with required fields.

 Moreover, when a user tries to publish the content without entering data for fields that are "required for content to be published", 2 things are triggered: